marmelab/react-admin/docs/RichTextField.md

 The `purifyOptions` prop allows to pass additional options to the DomPurify library when calling `sanitize()`.

-For instance you can use the `ADD_ATTR` option to allow additional attributes, like `'target'`:
+For instance, you can use the `ADD_ATTR` option to allow additional attributes, like `'target'`:

 {% raw %}
 ```jsx